 - 1. Using T-Server switch-specific functionality - 2.
-Using the SNMP interface in the Management Layer
+Using the SNMP interface in the Management Layer - 3.
+Using the gstuckcalls utility in the Management Layer

 T-Server Switch-Specific Functionality

 This method offers stuck calls detection and cleanup built-in to T-Server.